gottagofaster236/SonicVisualSplit/README.md

 ## Questions / Suggestions
 If you couldn't solve your problem or have questions or suggestions, feel free to post them using [GitHub Discussions](https://github.com/gottagofaster236/SonicVisualSplit/discussions).

-You can also ask your question [here on Discord](https://discord.gg/BRa5X9BPGg) if you don't wanna create a GitHub account.

 ## For developers
 Contributions are welcome!
 You should probably read [BUILDING.md](BUILDING.md) on how to build the project.